1929 Grand Banks earthquake: Aftermath

-It took more than three days before the SS Meigle responded to an SOS signal with doctors, nurses, blankets, and food.
-Donations from across Newfoundland, Canada, the United States and United Kingdom totaled $250,000.
-There was never an accurate official list of the victims produced by any branch of the Newfoundland government.
-In the report entitled "Loss of Life," the Honourable Dr. Harris Munden Mosdell, Chairman of the Board of Health Burin West, reported: "The loss of life through the tidal wave totals twenty-seven.
+In the immediate aftermath of the tsunami, electricity, radio and telegram communications were unavailable for several days.
+It took three days for the S.S.
+Meigle to respond to a distress signal, sending supplies, aid workers, doctors, nurses, blankets, and food.
+Donations from across Newfoundland, the United States and the United Kingdom totaled around $250k (about CA$4.3 million in 2023).
+There was never an accurate or official list of victims produced, by any individual or branch of the Newfoundland or Canadian government.
+In a report entitled "Loss of Life", the Dr. Harris Munden Mosdell (chairman of the board of Health Burin West) reported that "The loss of life through the tidal wave totals twenty-seven.
 Twenty-five deaths were due directly to the upheaval.
 Two other deaths occurred subsequently and were due to shock and exposure."
 Later research attributed an additional death to the earthquake.

-In 1952, American scientists from Columbia University put together the pieces of the sequentially broken cables that led to the discovery of the landslide and the first documentation of a turbidity current.
-Scientists have examined other layers of sand believed to be deposited by other tsunamis in an effort to determine the occurrence rates of large earthquakes.
-One sand layer, thought to be deposited by the 1929 tsunami, at Taylor's Bay was found 13 cm below the turf line.
-The occurrences of large tsunamis, such as the one in 1929, are dependent upon deposition of sediments offshore because it was the landslide that made the tsunami so powerful.
-It will take a while before there is a large enough deposition of sediments to form an underwater landslide of a size similar as that of 1929.
+In 1952, scientists from Columbia University put together the pieces of the sequentially-broken cables, leading to the discovery of the landslide and the first documentation of a turbidity current.
+Scientists have examined layers of sand, believed to be deposited by other tsunamis, in an effort to determine the regional frequency of large earthquakes.
+One sand layer, thought to be deposited by the 1929 tsunami at Taylor's Bay, was found 13 cm below the turf line.
+The frequency of large tsunamis varies according to the deposition of sediments offshore, as it was the submarine landslide's power that triggered the wave.